I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_mode_information.md

 ## Members

 `Mode`

 Specifies the mode in which the file will be accessed following a create-file or open-file operation.
 This parameter is either zero or the bitwise OR of one or more of the following file option flags:

+These flags are defined in the Wdm.h header file.
+For more information, see the Remarks section.

 ## Remarks
 This structure contains a set of flags that specify the mode in which the file can be accessed.
 These flags are a subset of the options that can be specified in the <i>CreateOptions</i> parameter of the <a href="..\wdm\nf-wdm-iocreatefile.md">IoCreateFile</a> routine.

 This structure is used by the <a href="..\wdm\nf-wdm-zwqueryinformationfile.md">ZwQueryInformationFile</a> routine.